sinjoalex/AI/README.md

 # myFirst
 This is my first repo in Github.
-This Repo will be for learning and testing data science projects.
+This Repo will be for learning and testing Data Science/Machine Leaning projects.